-Shaw Butte Trail is a 4.7 mile heavily trafficked loop trail located near Phoenix, AZ that features beautiful wild flowers and is rated as moderate.
+Shaw Butte and Charles M Christiansen Loop Trail is a 4.7 mile heavily trafficked loop trail located near Phoenix, AZ that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash